Eomys/MoSQITo/validations/sq_metrics/tonality_aures/README.md

 if f_i > f_j
 ```

-The tonal masking contribution is then summed in linear intensity form:
+The tonal masking term is then summed in linear intensity form:

 ```text
 I_tm,i = Σ 10^(L_ec,ij / 10)